gershnik/thinsqlitepp/README.md

 Whichever method you use in order to use ThinSQLite++ your compiler needs to be set to C++17 mode or higher.
 ThinSQLite++ should compile cleanly even on a highest warnings level.

-This library relies on some of the same configuration macros as SQLite itself to enable some optional functionality.
-Currently the following macros are used:

-* `SQLITE_OMIT_LOAD_EXTENSION`
-* `SQLITE_OMIT_PROGRESS_CALLBACK`
-* `SQLITE_OMIT_DECLTYPE`

-If your SQLite is built using any of these you should define them for any code that uses this library too.

-Note that macOS built-in SQLite is built with `SQLITE_OMIT_LOAD_EXTENSION` and the relevant functions aren't even present in its `sqlite3.h` header file.
-Therefore, you **must** define this macro in order to use this library with it.

 ## Implementation choices